 Shure sets the industry standard when it comes to professional recording equipment.
 From the famed Elvis mic to the beloved SE215 in-ear monitors, the company understands that audio quality and durability are top priorities.
 The Shure SM57 is no different.
 This tapered capsular microphone is favored by musicians of all genres for capturing midrange instruments.
 It’s not a question of “if you should get the SM57,” but rather a question of “when.”

-Editor’s note: This review of the Shure SM57 was updated on October 2, 2020, to address an FAQ about if the Shure SM57 is still a good buy in 2020.
+Editor’s note: This review of the Shure SM57 was updated on January 18, 2021, to update formatting.

 Who is it for?

 Musicians should get the Shure SM57.
 If you’re just starting out in the music world and don’t know what to get, this is a great introductory option.
 It’s dynamic and doesn’t require external power to operate.
 It can handle extreme sound pressure levels, which means distortion should rarely be an issue.
 The cardioid polar pattern minimizes background noise recording and relays just the intended sounds.

 The microphone is meant to record instruments, but works just fine with vocals.
 The shape differs from a conventional microphone.
 It’s not meant to be handheld.
 Instead, Shure provides a swivel stand adapter, which can be angled to your liking.
 That way, the mic capsule is always directly receiving instrumental soundwaves.
 Shure also provides a zippered carrying pouch.
 It’s fine, but unnecessary, seeing how the SM57 is lauded for its toughness.